On the asymptotic linking number: Systems of short paths

-The last expression becomes arbitrarily small if $S\to\infty~.$ This proves \eqref{g:1}.
+The last expression becomes arbitrarily small if $S\to\infty$.
+This proves \eqref{g:1}.
 With an analogous argument one can show \eqref{g:2}.
-To prove \eqref{g:3} observe that the corresponding integral in \bspref{b:lfr3} remains bounded when two straight lines approach each other.
-The same is true for geodesics on the Riemannian manifold $M~.$ The set $\Sigma$ meets condition (iv) again by construction. \end{proof} Our definition of the system of short paths has the additional advantage that the system can be chosen independently of $X,Y~,$ cf.~\cite{ark}.
+To prove \eqref{g:3} observe that the corresponding integral in Example~\ref{b:lfr3} remains bounded when two straight lines approach each other.
+The same is true for geodesics on the Riemannian manifold $M$.
+The set $\Sigma$ meets condition (iv) again by construction. \end{proof}

 The following theorem from ergodic theory will be needed.
-We only state a version sufficient in our situation, much more general statements are true (cf.~\cite{kre, tem}). \begin{thm} Let $\phi ,\psi$ be volume preserving flows on $M$ and $f$ an $L^1$ function on $M\x M$.
-Furthermore, let $(S_n), (T_n)$ be sequences of positive real numbers with $\lim_nT_n = \lim_nS_n=\infty~.$ \begin{itemize} \item[(i)] The limit
+We only state a version sufficient in our situation, much more general statements are true (cf.~\cite{kre, tem}). \begin{thm} Let $\phi ,\psi$ be volume preserving flows on $M$ and $f$ an $L^1$ function on $M\times M$.
+Furthermore, let $(S_n), (T_n)$ be sequences of positive real numbers with $\lim_nT_n = \lim_nS_n=\infty$. \begin{itemize} \item[(i)] The limit

-exists in $L^1$ sense. \item[(ii)] Let $\tilde{f}$ be the limit function, then
+exists in $L^1$--sense. \item[(ii)] Let $\tilde{f}$ be the limit function, then

 \end{itemize} \end{thm} We omit the proof which is standard using methods from~\cite{geo} and~\cite{dus}.
 The Birkhoff ergodic theorem used in~\cite{arn, ark} implies that the limits exist in the pointwise sense.
 (Additionally, in the theorem of Birkhoff the sequences are required to be monotonous, cf.~\cite{tem}.)
-As the limits in \defref{d:sps} are supposed to exist in the $L^1-$ sense, \thmref{t:erg} is suitable.
+As the limits in Definition~\ref{d:sps} are supposed to exist in the $L^1-$ sense, Theorem~\ref{t:erg} is suitable.